Find out about possible symptoms of lung cancer and when to see your doctor.

 Loss of appetite

-You might have lost your appetite, or feel like you’ve gone off certain foods.
+You might have lost your appetite or may not feel like eating foods that you normally like.

-You might be losing a lot of weight quickly, even if you are not trying to.
+You might lose a lot of weight quickly when you are not dieting.

 Feeling very tired (fatigue)